Information for the HMS community

 HMS has successfully adapted to and identified a continued desire for flexibility in where and how we work.
 Therefore, as we transition toward the fall, the Flexwork Initiative Committee has recommended the continued piloting of flexwork models with sustained program oversight to track community feedback and continue to structure and refine our practices to support longer-term opportunities for flexwork at HMS.
 Visit the HMS Flexwork Pilot webpage for details about the test-and-learn pilot phase launching in fall 2021.

 Testing & Vaccination

 Is COVID-19 testing still required?

-- To help keep Harvard healthy, the University continues to require viral testing for all community members who are authorized to have a regular presence on campus.
-Testing requirements vary based on whether you live on campus, work in residential housing, work elsewhere on campus, or have a regular presence (4 hours or more per week) on campus.
+- To help keep Harvard healthy, the University continues to require viral testing for all community members who are authorized to have any on-campus presence.
+Testing requirements vary based on your vaccination status and whether you live on campus.
 Please note that Harvard’s testing plan is subject to modification if the public health situation indicates changes in community risk.

 Are members of the Harvard community required to be vaccinated?

 - Harvard University Health Services (HUHS) announced on June 16, 2021, that all Harvard community members who will have any on-campus presence are now required to provide verification of COVID vaccination to HUHS by July 15, 2021.